magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud architecture,Magento,incorrect redirect,Recently Viewed,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

-The MDVA-37897 patch for Adobe Commerce solves the issue where incorrect redirect occurs when customer try to add products with options from the Recently Viewed widget.
-This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
+The MDVA-37897 Adobe Commerce patch solves the issue where incorrect redirect occurs when users try to add products with options from the Recently Viewed widget.
+This patch is available when the [quality patches for Adobe Commerce tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is The MDVA-37897.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on our cloud architecture  2.4.1
+* Adobe Commerce on our cloud infrastructure 2.4.1

 **Compatible with Adobe Commerce versions:**